beatrizmarques2005/text_mining_in_reviews/README.md

 # Straining the Great Southern Melting Pot

 *This README provides an overview of the repository structure.
-Since only a powerpoint presentation was required for this assignment, the README serves as a brief guide to explain the purpose and contents of each folder.*
+Since a report was required for this assignment, the README serves as a brief guide to explain the purpose and contents of each folder.*

 ## Repository Structure